JosefAlbers/Phi-3-Vision-MLX/assets/tutorial_1.md

 By the end of this tutorial, we will have a basic working model capable of generating text, setting the stage for further optimizations in subsequent parts of the series.

+The full implementation of this tutorial is available at https://github.com/JosefAlbers/Phi-3-Vision-MLX/tree/main/assets/tutorial_1.py

-## 1. Finding and Understanding the Model Code
+## 1. Analyzing the Source Code

-Our first task is to locate the source code for the original Phi-3-Vision implementation:
+Our first task is to locate the source code for the original Phi-3-Vision:

 1. Visit the Hugging Face model hub: https://huggingface.co/models
 2. Search for "phi-3-vision"